mavlink/qgc-user-guide/en/SettingsView/General.md

 ![ADSB_Server Settings](../../assets/settings/general/adbs_server.jpg)

 The settings are:
-- **Connect to ADSB SBS server**: Connect to ADSB server on startup
+- **Connect to ADSB SBS server**: Check to connect to ADSB server on startup.
-- **Host address**: Host address of ADSB server.
+- **Host address**: Host address of ADSB server
 - **Server port**: Port of ADSB server

-QGC can consume ADSB SBS message e.g. from [dump1090](https://github.com/antirez/dump1090).
+QGC can consume ADSB SBS messages e.g. from [dump1090](https://github.com/antirez/dump1090).
 Use the `--net` option of dump1090 to start a QGC compatible server.

 ## Video {#video}